j801h/j801h.github.io/_projects/process-simulation copy.md

 ---
 layout: page
-title: Distillery Process Simulation
+title: Construction Management
-image: /assets/images/portfolio/item-1.png
+image: /assets/images/portfolio/item-2.png
 description: A brief description of your project.
-tags: ["Process Design", "Process Simulation"]
+tags: ["Construction Management"]
 ---

 This is where you can provide detailed information about your project.
 You can use Markdown to format the text, add images, and create links.